ou-ecolab/ecopad/README.md

    - Solution:

 ### Getting Started Tutorial
-This is a quite comprehensive example that will touch nearly all components of ecopad.
+This is a quite comprehensive example that will touch nearly all the components of ecopad we will get into contact with.
-The padagogical aim is to simulate a realistic workflow.
+The aim is to simulate a realistic workflow without the threat of messing up a production system.
 If you have not installed  ecopad on your local machine yet start with the installation part of this README.
 This is neccessary to continue.
+It would also be helpful to understand submodules (read https://git-scm.com/book/en/v2/Git-Tools-Submodules rather now then later)
+It will also help to know the reason why WE use them, which is explained in this README under the topic "Git setup explained"

 Assuming that you have succesfully completed the installation a version of ecopad containing a minimal example is already running.
 To see the example in action point your browser to http://localhost/ecopad_portal/